 What does a car glaze actually do?

-That means glaze is not a long-term protection product.
-It is mostly about appearance.
-It can fill very fine swirls, add gloss, and make a tired finish look richer for a short time.
+So glaze is about appearance, not protection.
+It fills very fine swirls, lifts the gloss, and makes a tired finish look richer for a little while.

-For a showroom event, resale photos, or a weekend meet-up, glaze can make sense.
-For a daily driver parked outside in Pune, Kochi, Chennai, or Delhi, glaze alone is usually the wrong answer.
+For a showroom event, resale photos, or a Sunday meet, that’s genuinely useful.
+For a car parked outside in Pune, Kochi, Chennai, or Delhi, glaze on its own won’t hold up.

 When is wax better than glaze?

-For many Indian enthusiasts, wax is the emotional choice and sealant is the rational one.
+For a lot of Indian enthusiasts, wax is the heart choice and sealant is the head choice.
 Neither is wrong.
-You just need to know which one you’re buying.
+You just need to know which one you’re paying for.

 Why does sealant usually win for Indian daily drivers?